OpCodeWolf/cpaf/README.md

 ## WindowAPI

-This project will be a windowing API across multiple platforms,
+This project goal will be a windowing API across multiple platforms for use with TypeScript.

+### Current Exports:

+- logEnvInfo()

+- createWindow(null)

+- setWindowTitle(string)

+- setWindowSize(width: int, height: int)

+- eventLoop()

 ## Test Installation
 As this is a NodeJS build framework, you must install it's dependencies using the Node Package Manager like so: